titzer/virgil/doc/tutorial/Typeparams.md

 # Type Parameters for Methods #

-Type parameters are a powerful abstraction mechanism that allows you write methods that are independent of the actual type of data they manipulate, leading to more reusable code.
+Type parameters are a powerful abstraction mechanism that allows you to write methods that are independent of the actual type of data they manipulate, leading to more reusable code.

 ```
 // search an array for a given element and return its index